jianwen-android/notes-sst-/History/Notes/Hitler/Weimar republic/Weimar republic.md

     - 1st President: Friedrich Ebert
     - 1st Chancellor: Philipp Scheidemann

-# The Weimar Constitution
+# The weimar constitution

 - Adapted on 11 Aug 1919
 - Spelt out the "basic rights and obligations" of government officials and the citizens they served
     - E.g. equality before the law, freedom of religion, privacy

-## Proportional Representation
+## Proportional representation

 - Germans voted for a party, rather than a candidate, to fill the Reichstag (the German legislature)
 - The elections determined the percentage of seats each party received in the Reichstag, but the parties themselves selected the individuals who filled each allotted seat